What’s a beautiful holiday dessert featuring one of our favorite citrus fruits? Why, Meyer Lemon Pudding of course.

-There’s something special about Meyer lemons.
-They’re intensely fragrant and they’re not quite as tart as their other lemon counterparts, which makes them wonderful for baking.
-And their color is such a beautiful bright yellow it’s almost peachy.
+What’s the story with Meyer lemons?
+They’re intensely fragrant and they’re not quite as tart as their other lemon counterparts.
+This characteristic alone makes them wonderful for baking.
+Additionally, their color is such a beautiful bright yellow it’s almost peachy.

-This pudding is inspired by two of my mom’s different recipes – an unbaked ricotta pudding and a German baker’s cheese pudding – both of which are incredibly easy to make.
-You can whip up this pudding in just a matter of minutes and pop it in the oven before company arrives – or you can eat it for Christmas breakfast.
+This Meyer Lemon pudding is inspired by two family recipes, an unbaked ricotta pudding and a German baker’s cheese pudding.
+Both of those recipes, like this one, are incredibly easy to make.
+You can whip up this pudding in just a matter of minutes and pop it in the oven before company arrives.
+Additionally, you can eat it for Christmas breakfast.
 Either way it’s a refreshing change from ordinary holiday sweets.

 Meyer Lemon-Honey Ricotta Pudding

 Many thanks to Frieda’s Specialty Produce for the beautiful Meyer lemons!
-And Merry Christmas to all from Jolly Tomato!
+And happy holidays to all from Jolly Tomato!